szelingtan/rankCentral-2.0/README.md

 3. **Authentication**: User authentication is handled by NextAuth.js with a custom credentials provider.
 Password hashing is managed with bcrypt.

 4. **Airbase Integration**: The project is configured for Airbase deployment through the `.airbase/airbase.link.json` configuration file.

+## Areas for Improvement

+1. Implement new Project Feature: Users may categorise their reports under Projects (e.g. all internship reports for a certain team / dept can be classified under one project)
+2. Improve the ranking algorithm - Think of how we can achieve greater relevance of the ranking results against what users are looking for
+3. Improve user experience - Display pairwise comparisons in the application so users can view the results in the app instead of downloading the CSV files

 ## Project Skeleton Structure